tobek/laminae/notes.md

 - The Ripple
 - The Rue (tentative LED demonym)
 - The Sap
-- The Sequitur ("it follows" - conclusion, deduction)
+- The Sequitur ("it follows" - conclusion, deduction) (NEP laminals)
 - The Shift
 - The Sift
 - The Simmer
-- The Skein
+- The Skein (tentative LNP demonym)
 - The Snarl
 - The Speck
 - The Squall